Jayem-dcc/C-Programming/README.md

-# Here are basic C-Programming code.
+# Here are some basic C-Programming code.